zpqrtbnk/hazelcast-jex/README.md

 *This project is in POC/WIP state.
 Don't expect it to be ready for production usage.*

-From a high-level standpoint, this solution relies on:

 ## Demo

 The entire demonstration is scripted in the `./demo.sh` shell script.